 *This article appeared in the November, 2010 issue of Kellogg Insight.

-Data visualization is integral to memorable and persuasive messaging.
+Data visualization techniques are integral to memorable and persuasive messaging.